 Any woman who is planning to attend a Seventh-day Adventist college in the division in which she lives is eligible.
 Primary consideration will be given to those in the last two years of college-level study.
 Scholarships are awarded on the basis of financial need, ability, and the recipient's determination to improve herself.
 She must be committed to serve the Lord in whatever way He directs and committed to the mission of the Seventh-day Adventist Church.

-Women interested in applying for the scholarship should download the application form on this page.
+Women interested in applying for the scholarship should download the application form.

 You will be asked to fill out the application, provide a photo, a transcript of your latest year in school and three recommendations written by your pastor, church leaders, and/or teachers.